- FOR PATIENTS

 Inturning (entropian) and outturning (ectropian) eyelids are a common disorder as we grow older.
 The eyelid Malposition comes about as our tissues lose strength, lose elasticity and as tendons around the eye lengthen.

 Eyelid position problems lead to watery eyes, red eyes, eye irritation, and the bloodhound look.

 The only treatment for eyelid position problems is surgery.

 Surgery is performed under local anaesthetic with sedation, as a day stay patient or in our minor operating theatre.
 Generally the eyelid is shortened and hitched back up to the bone on the edge of the orbit.
-This does give a tight appearence early on but settles over time.
+This does give a tight appearance early on but settles over time.

 Overall the cosmetic outcome is excellent, but most importantly the eyelid returns to its normal function.

-Blepharoplasty is the removal of redundant skin folds in the upper eyelid. these folds are a natural occurrance as we age and lose elasticity of the skin.
+Blepharoplasty is the removal of redundant skin folds in the upper eyelid.
+These folds are a natural occurrance as we age and lose elasticity of the skin.
 The folds can become rather large and in some instances obstruct the vision.
 They can also become unsightly and give a heavy sensation around the eyes.

 Surgery is performed under local anaesthetic with sedation.
 The redundant skin fold is marked out carefully so that enough skin is taken but not too much.
 Often a little of the underlying muscle is removed and in some cases fat that has bulged forward.
 The defect is then repaired.